Amex Green Card review

-Let’s dive into the details of what the new Amex Green Card has to offer.
+Let’s dive into the details of what the Amex Green Card has to offer.

-You can also earn 30,000 Membership Rewards points after you spend $2,000 on purchases on your new Amex Green Card in your first three months.
+You can earn 45,000 Membership Rewards points after you spend $2,000 on purchases on your new Amex Green Card in your first six months of card membership.

-Membership Rewards points are flexible and can also be redeemed a number of other ways:
+Membership Rewards points are flexible and can also be redeemed a number of other ways, though they aren’t the best ways to use American Express points:

 - Airfare through the Amex travel portal